ivan-shaporov/BlazorAzureBlobBrowser/README.md

 Create `appsettings.Release.json` from `appsettings.json` and update similar to `appsettings.Debug.json` with the release values.

-Build and deploy the project accordingly to your hosting platform.
+Build and deploy the project according to your hosting platform.

+If you are using Azure *Storage* Static website feature set both `Index document name` and `Error document path ` to be `index.html`.

 After deploying the Application go to the
-Azure Portal > Azure Active Directory > App Registrations blade > Authentication blade > Single-page application section.
-And add Redirect URI to the location corresponding to your deployment similar to existing local host setup.
+Azure Portal > Azure Active Directory > App Registrations blade > Authentication blade > Single-page application section and add Redirect URI to the location corresponding to your deployment similar to existing local host setup.

 For other topics, like compression optimizations see [Host and deploy ASP.NET Core Blazor WebAssembly](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-5.0).